The Fire Within: Reception

 The film was the official French submission for the Academy Award for Best Foreign Language Film at the 36th Academy Awards, but it was not chosen as one of the final five nominees in the category.

 The Fire Within has an approval rating of 82% on review aggregator website Rotten Tomatoes, based on 11 reviews, and an average rating of 7.7/10.

 In his 2006 Movie Guide, Leonard Maltin gave the film 3.5 stars (out of four), calling it "probably Malle's best early film."
 Roger Ebert gave the film the same rating, describing it as a "triumph of style."

-In popular culture
+Influence

 Malle has been an influence of American director Wes Anderson, with Anderson's The Royal Tenenbaums (2001) being particularly influenced by The Fire Within.
 Tenenbaums even features a character saying the line "I'm going to kill myself tomorrow", which is the English translation of a line from Malle's film.

+The film also inspired Joachim Trier's Oslo, August 31st.